Fibreglass vs synthetic: Which is the best air filter?

 The density within the structure can trap smaller particles that might otherwise pass through.
 With nanofibres, the density throughout the media remains consistent, but the actual thickness of nanofiber media is comparable to that of regular high-loft fibreglass—not wet-laid fibreglass.
 The amount of media per gram is nearly the same as fibreglass.

-How can synthetic filters be more advantageous than HEPA filters?
+Can synthetic filters be more advantageous than HEPA filters?

 Are there advantages to using synthetic filters?